leontev-vyacheslav/eta-regulator-board/README.md

 Finally, copy the static js-bundle to the appropriate directory on your OpenWrt OS of the Omega2 device.

+## 8. How can I start a shell script after reboot OS linux?

 ## 8. How to create a python virtual environment based on certain version a python  interpreter (Windows)?

 ```bash